westfox-5/MineField/README.md

 Project for Programming course, a.a.
 2016/2017.

 # Introduction
-Command-Line version of the classic MineField game.
+Command-line version of the classic MineField game.
 Play alone and try to win or start a bot and let him win for you!

 ---